yashGist/ManyToOne_SpringBoot/README.md

 1. Define two entities child and parent
 2. Use the Annotation @ManyToOne
-3. Define the Parent inside the Child property
+3. Define the Parent inside the Child as a Child property